 New Moms and Dads

 In the past, baby showers were held by female friends for the mother-to-be.
-However, fathers are now getting into the action, and from what I've seen, they're loving every minute of it.
+Now, fathers are now getting into the action, and they're loving every minute of it.
 You're just as likely to see a dad coo over a cute little baby blanket as the mom.

 The host or hostess of the shower should make the invitation clear—whether it's for women only or a couples' party.
 If you haven't already thought about it, please consider having the men there since they need to be as involved in the baby's life as the women.